SUNSET OF FURMANKIND

 Jon looked up at his called name straightened his shoulders.
 “That’s me,” he said aloud, both to Ms. Kane and to the young clerk behind the counter.
 He gave the girl a wink and then stepped toward his caretaker.
 “I’m Sunset,” he told her.

-Ms. Kane nodded and handed him a key card.
+Ms. Kane nodded and handed him an access card.
 “You will share room 109 with Dante Capanari.”

 “How long are you going to stare at yourself in the mirror?”
 Dante asked from across the room.
 The younger furman was splayed out across the second bed in the hotel room he shared with Jon, his eyes barely open as he peered at him.
 “You’re allowed to collapse, y’know.”